arun-bravo-6-going-dark/Langgraph-Memory-and-API-Tools/README.md

-# Langgraph Memory and API Tools: Inventory Management
+# Langgraph Memory and API Tools: Inventory Management with AI Agent

 ## Project Overview
 This project contains a FastAPI-based **Product Inventory Management System** and an **AI Agent** that interacts with the inventory API.
 The AI Agent uses tool calling to interact with the inventory and has the ability to store long-term and short-term memories in a PostgreSQL database.